 The Buyer's Guide has a complete listing of free or low-cost computers that are available through the program.

 Click for more info.

 Connect!
 Determine the best way to communicate with students and families in low-income communities.
 Families may qualify if their child is enrolled in the Free and Reduced Lunch program, if the parent is a beneficiary of SSI, Cal Fresh (food stamps), or has a household income under $40,000.

 Connect with administrators in Adult Education, Parent and Community Relations, Instructional Technology, Information Technology, Nutritional Services, etc. who will join your team to help inform families.

 Decide!
 Determine all the electronic and print-oriented ways to share this information with eligible families.
 Consider email, texts, or posting info on your website.
 Also look into printing flyers to hand out at Back-to-School Nights or any event where parents and students are present to receive information!

 Change!
 Helping students and their families gain Internet connectivity is a game-changer, and we are here to help you get your students and their families online.
-Consider setting up a workshop, engaging with one of our trusted community organizations in your area, and ordering 6 x 3 school banners (examples below).

 If you’re interested in learning more about any of the topics listed above or additional help that CETF can provide at no cost, email us at: email@example.com